New station will benefit Irish speakers as well as the television industry.

 Pól Ó Cuimín of Telegael defends the station from its critics.
 The benefits are not just cultural and linguistic, Teilifís na Gaeilge is going to create a whole new industry.

-An RTÉ News Report by Jim Fahy broadcast on 22 August 1994.
+An RTÉ News report broadcast on 22 August 1994.
+The reporter is Jim Fahy.